0xC0000054/sc4-custom-ordinance-host/README.md

 The exemplar properties are persisted in the save game, and the exemplar will be ignored once the city has been saved.
 Because of this, the ordinance tuning should be done in a new city or in an existing city without saving.

-### Example Ordinances

-The [examples](examples) directory contains several ordinances that can be used as-is or as a guide for creating your own ordinances.
-See the [read-me](examples/README.md) in that directory for more information on those ordinances.

 ## System Requirements